oneki/springboot-plugin/README.md

 # List of plugin names the plugin depends on
 dependOnPlugins=net.oneki.plugin/demo-plugin2/1.0.0-SNAPSHOT,net.oneki.plugin/demo-plugin3/1.0.0-SNAPSHOT
 ```
-The creation of meta data file and zip file is done automatically by adding this plugin in pom.xml (compatible only with maven 3)
+The creation of meta data file and zip file is done automatically by adding this maven plugin in pom.xml (compatible only with maven 3)
 ```xml
 <plugin>
 	<groupId>net.oneki.plugin</groupId>